Skip to content

 Gameplay excerpt from the demo at Gamescom

-The protagonist, Shimizu Hinako, must face grotesquely deformed puppets and bloated giant creatures.
+The protagonist, Shimizu Hinako, must face grotesquely deformed marionettes and bloated giant creatures.
 Only melee weapons like pipes, blades, or even a traditional naginata are available.
 No firearms–take that, America.
 Exploration alternates between eerie “real” environments and a twisted otherworld shaped by Japanese mythology and Hinako’s psyche.
 Fresh air for the franchise and a promising revival for fans of the series.

 “Silent Hill f” is set for release on September 25, 2025, and will be available on PlayStation 5, Xbox Series X/S, and Windows.

-Ninja Gaiden 4 – Bloody Hack-and-Slash at 180
+Ninja Gaiden 4 – Bloody Hack’n’Slash at 180

 Ninja Gaiden 4 comes in a cyberpunk look